Safe Computing Guide

 5. Only Trust Secure Websites Using HTTPS (not HTTP)

-Check the URL on every website you visit to ensure data is being sent over a secure connection (HTTPS).
-This is especially important for website you are logging into, such as your banking and email.
+Check the URL (website address bar) on every website you visit to ensure data is being sent over a secure connection (HTTPS).
+This is especially important for websites you are logging into, such as your banking and email.

 6. Remove Adobe Flash